nmdarksky/nmdarksky.github.io/index.md

 - <i>develop professional credibility with government, industry, and the public as the authoritative voice for outstanding, protective, and safe outdoor lighting policies.</i>
 - <i>bring the experience, expertise, and resources of DarkSky International to enhance and enrich our State-wide work.</i>

+**How?** <i>Eliminating light pollution does not mean that we have to turn all of the lights off.
+It can be achieved through <b>responsible lighting</b> that follows some [basic principles](https://darksky.org/resources/guides-and-how-tos/lighting-principles/): use only as much light as is needed, direct it only to where it is needed, use it only when it is needed, and use redder light when possible.

 **Why?** <i>Responsible lighting can be safer, save energy and money, be healthier, have less adverse effect on wildlife, and enable greater human appreciation and scientific study of the night sky.
-Dark skies can also have a positive economic impact through astrotourism and attracting people to live in New Mexico.</i>
+Dark skies can also have a positive economic impact through astrotourism and attracting people to live in New Mexico.
+There really is no down side!</i>

 [<B>Join</B>](https://darksky.org/ways-to-give/) us by becoming a DarkSky International member!